emit-js/emit/README.md

 Libraries do interesting things when they can observe each other.

-We aim to standardize an event emitter API with features like async listener support, event cancellation, and return values.
+We aim to standardize an event emitter API with features like async listeners and return value signalling.

-We prescribe a way of implementing libraries as a function that receives an event emitter and attaches functionality to it.
+An emit library exports a function that receives an event emitter.
+As the event emitter passes through these library functions, they add and modify functionality.

-Emit libraries are decoupled within npm.
-The end user is in full control over the libraries that compose their event emitter.
+Emit libraries are completely decoupled within npm (even when they depend on each other).
+The end user is in full control over the library versions that compose their event emitter.

 ## Emit